 Begin the hike on the Yoho Valley Trail at the Takakkaw Falls parking lot.
 The falls themselves are fantastic – and the second largest in western Canada.
 There’s a very pretty backcountry campground within 10 minutes of the trailhead.
 Pushcarts are provided so you don’t even have to carry your gear.
 Then it’s a mostly unremarkable walk along an old fire (?) road to Laughing Falls.
 There are a few short side-trips you can do along the way – Angel’s Staircase, Point Lace Falls and Duchesnay Lake.
 Most of the walking is easy except for one steep but short section.
 Look for an assortment of wildflowers along the way – they sure make the hike more interesting.

 When you reach Laughing Falls – at the confluence of the Yoho and Little Yoho Rivers there’s another pretty campground.
-About 100 meters past the campground you arrive at a junction.
+About 100 metres past the campground you arrive at a junction.
 Head right for Twin Falls BUT stay left to continue to the hut.
 From here the going gets tougher.
-The topography steepens until you reach the turnoff for Marpole Lake, 1.6 kilometers ahead.
-Then it’s another 0.6 kilometers to reach the turnoff to the Whaleback Trail and from there it’s a gentle 2.9 kilometers to the Stanley Mitchell Hut through beautiful forest as shown in the photo below.
+The topography steepens until you reach the turnoff for Marpole Lake, 1.6 kilometres ahead.
+Then it’s another 0.6 kilometres to reach the turnoff to the Whaleback Trail and from there it’s a gentle 2.9 kilometres to the Stanley Mitchell Hut through beautiful forest as shown in the photo below.

 Here’s a sampling of the wildflowers seen along the Yoho Valley Trail.